Lieutenant Green

-Lieutenant Green is a fictional character in the 1960s British Supermarionation television series Captain Scarlet and the Mysterons and its 2000s computer-animated remake, Gerry Anderson's New Captain Scarlet.
+Lieutenant Green is a fictional character in the 1960s British Supermarionation television series Captain Scarlet and the Mysterons and its 2000s animated remake, New Captain Scarlet.

 In both series, Green serves as the personal assistant to Spectrum commander-in-chief Colonel White, and is shown to be an expert in computer programming and electronics.
 In the former, which depicts him as a native of Trinidad and Tobago, he is the only non-white male officer on Cloudbase and the only lieutenant among its personnel.
 In the latter, the character is re-imagined as a woman.

-The original Green is the only black male character to have a substantial role in a Gerry Anderson Supermarionation series.
+The original Green is the only black male character to have a substantial role in a Supermarionation series.

 Appearances

 Captain Scarlet

 In the original series, Green (born Seymour Griffiths) spends most of his time in the Cloudbase control room.
 He assists Colonel White in the execution of Spectrum assignments by accessing data and radio links from a large supercomputer, which he operates from a moveable chair.
 At White's command, Green can activate the control room's display screen or speak on the base's public address system.
 Green rarely leaves Cloudbase, although he occasionally mentions how he would relish an opportunity to meet the Mysteron agent Captain Black "face to face".
 Other Cloudbase personnel assist White whenever Green is absent.

 The character's voice was provided by Guyanese actor and singer Cy Grant, on whom the puppet's appearance was based.
 He was known to series creators Gerry and Sylvia Anderson for his regular calypso contributions to the current affairs programme Tonight.